baden03/t-minus-countdown/readme.txt

 1. Plugin options page with Custom CSS section

 == Changelog ==

+= 2.3.18 =
+* rebuilt method of keeping countdown timer in sync
+* fully tested with WordPress 4.8.1

 = 2.3.17 =
 * scripts do not load on customize.php page